How to Convert Date to Quarter and Year in Excel

 Roundup function excel convert date to quarter and year

-• After that, you will find the following result shown in the picture.
+• You will find the following result shown in the picture.

-• Then, Fill-handle to copy down the formula from D5 to D10
+• Then, Fill-handle to copy down the formula from cell D5 to D10.

 Roundup function excel convert date to quarter and year

-• Consequently, you will find the result like the picture given below.
+• You will find the result in the picture given below.

 Roundup function excel convert date to quarter and year